 - Specially educated hospice nurses with extensive experience in dealing with end-of-life issues and educating family members how they can care for their loved ones

 - Our nurses stand out among the best in the nation.
-They are Magnet nurses as designated by the American Nurses Credentialing Center – the highest honor an organization can receive for quality nursing care.
-This means you or your loved one's care is in the hands of nurses who earn certifications in hospice care, seek opportunities to discover better ways to care for patients, and more.
+Several LVHN hospitals, and specifically Lehigh Valley Hospice, have earned Magnet® recognition from the American Nurses Credentialing Center – the highest honor an organization can receive for quality nursing care.
+This means you or your loved one's care is in the hands of nurses who have earned certifications in hospice care, seek opportunities to discover better ways to care for patients, and more.

 - Hospice aides who help with bathing and dressing and provide companionship